-The answer is no. From the theoretical perspective, supplying power on the network cable will not affect the transmission speed of Ethernet network signal.
-In a cable cat 5, there are 4 pairs of twisted copper wires.
-But in 10M BASE-T and 100M BASE-T, only 2 pairs of wires are used for data transmission, the other two pairs of wires are not used.
-PoE uses these four wires to provide low-voltage DC power to any access points or other devices you connect.
-For data and power, it uses different wires, so it will not affect the speed.
+In most businesses and homes today, fast Internet speeds are a prerequisite for productivity and profitability.
+Therefore, everyone is concerned that whether PoE switches will affect speed.
+The answer is no. The speed of your Internet will not be slowed down by an Ethernet connection, despite the fact that it is not wireless like a wifi connection.
+It allows speedier Internet access for connected devices as well as a more stable Ethernet connection.
+For data and power, PoE switch uses different wires, so it will not affect the speed.
 In a Gigabit Ethernet connection, 4 pairs of wires are used for data and power transmission at the same time, which can be done because the signaling in Ethernet is transformer coupled.
 The DC power supply is added to the midpoint of the transmission transformer, which does not affect the data transmission.
-Thus, PoE switch won't slow down speed.
-Thus, PoE switch won't slow down speed.
+And PoE switch not only does not limit the speed, but also has beyond 1G port switch support to meet network expansion needs.
+For example, FS S5860-24XB-U PoE++ switch with multi-gigabit ports can support 4x 25G uplink, ensuring agile network expansion.
 Actually, the Internet speed is drastically affected by your ISP, the Internet backbone, the remote website server, traffic on your local node, and more.

 Regarding the price of the switch, the price of the PoE switch is higher than that of the ordinary switch.
 But in the long run, PoE switches will help you save money.
-FS S5500-48T8SP is a 48-port PoE switch, which allows power transmission through all 48 ports.
 By integrating the power supply into the switch, the PoE switch eliminates the need to purchase a power injector, which can save hundreds of dollars in power costs.
-In addition to cable costs and outlet costs, the installation cost is relatively low because the installation is quite simple, and you don’t need IT teams to do the job.
+In addition to cable costs and outlet costs, the installation cost is relatively low because the installation is quite simple, and you don't need IT teams to do the job.
+For PoE switches with 24-48 ports, the price will be much higher.
+But a switch with fewer ports is an excellent choice for small and medium-sized businesses that are both cost-effective.
 This is why PoE switches are recognized as cost-effective.